mikependon/RepoDB.NET/pages/classes/cacheitem.md

 In addition, please see the [IExpirable](/interface/iexpirable) properties.

-### Properties

-Below are the methods available from this interface.

 #### Creating New Instance

 Below is the way on how to create a new instance of this class.